-Differences between the original and final budget resulted from a \$130,183 increase due to higher enrollment in the Elementary District and the transfer of unexpended line items (generally from utilities savings and support services) to other line items for District purposes at year-end as authorized by the Board of Trustees.
-Over expenditures in the instructional line item resulted from new curriculum and special education salaries, supplies, and equipment.
+Differences between the original and final budget resulted from the transfer of unexpended line items for District purposes at year-end as authorized by the Board of Trustees.
+In fiscal 2020, the District saw budget savings in the unused contingency line item, termination pay, and substitute wages.
+Over expenditures in the instructional line item resulted from technology purchases needed for remote learning and special education salaries, supplies, and equipment.
 State law generally does not permit a school district to transfer from one fund balance to another fund to increase the district budgets.
 Also, the funds are not permitted to exceed the budgeted expenditures in total.